 pattern

-President Trump issued Feb.
-10, 2025, separate proclamations that direct a number of actions to broaden and increase Section 232 tariffs on imports of steel and aluminum and derivative products.
-Effective March 12, 2025, there is a 25% tariff on:
+Beginning February 10, 2025, President Trump has issued multiple proclamations that direct a number of actions to broaden and increase Section 232 tariffs on imports of steel and aluminum and derivative products.

 ST&R offers a three-pronged approach for avoiding, mitigating, and/or recovering these and other tariffs.
 For more information on which of these strategies might be most effective for your business, please contact ST&R.